-Geographic Area and Congressional
+Geographic Area and Congressional Interests

-Interests

 Lake Champlain is 435 square miles in surface area.
 The watershed draining into the lake covers 8,234 square miles in New York, Vermont and Quebec.
-There are 11 major tributaries draining into the lake, ranging from 20 miles to 102 miles in stream length (see Figure 3).
-There are eight subwatersheds: two west of the lake, Saranac-Chazy and AuSable-Boquet; four east of the lake, Missisquoi, Lamoille, Winooski and Otter-Lewis; one south, Poultney-Mettawee; and one within the Lake's islands, Grand Isle (see Figure 2).
-The Lake Champlain study area includes two states, 16 counties, 57 New York municipalities and 145 Vermont municipalities.
-The Lake Champlain Watershed area contains sections of New York's 2^{1st} District (Representative Elise Stefanik - R), and Vermont's At Large District (Representative Peter Welch - D).
-Senatorial interest lies with New York
+There are 11 major tributaries draining into the lake, ranging from 20 miles to 102 miles in stream length (see Figure 2).
+There are eight sub-watersheds, as described by the LCBP: two west of the lake, Saranac-Chazy and AuSable-Boquet; four east of the lake, Missisquoi, Lamoille, Winooski and Otter-Lewis; one south, Poultney-Mettawee; and one within the Lake's islands, Grand Isle (see Figure 3).

+The Lake Champlain study area includes two states, 16 counties, 57 New York municipalities and 145 Vermont